Toonba/OC_Projet_9/README.md

 Code of this feature has been almost entierly done, our job is to test what has been done and made the correction if necessary.
 We used Jest as testing library.

-Below you will find many details (in french) on step needed to check what has been done
+Below you will find many details on step needed to check what has been done

 ## Project Architecture: